catalinpit/git_tips_tricks/README.md

 The same as above, but it moves the changes to an existing branch.

+**`git log --graph --oneline --decorate --all`**

+An ASCII art tree of all the branches, decorated with the names of tags and branches.

 # GIT ALIASES

 Create shorter git commands with git aliases.